patternleaf/udder/README.md

 Once Maven and the JDK are installed in your current environment (see `env.sh` for examples), `cd udder` and run either the `build` script or `build_clean`.

 After the build script succeeds, you may start the server using the `serve_from_build` script in the same directory.
-By default the server listens on [http://localhost:8080](http://localhost:8080) and attempts to render at 100fps max.
+By default the server listens on [http://localhost:8080](http://localhost:8080) and attempts to render at 100 fps max.
+These options may be specified in a .properties file.

 Currently the built jar does not incorporate the Boon and Simple jars.
 Instead, it includes them by reference as part of the Java classpath using the -cp argument, using the localized copies temporarily included with this repo.
 Soon we will enable bundling in order to ameliorate classpath woes.